-To answer this question we really need to understand a few things namely your grill type, what you're grilling, when you are grilling it and where you're grilling it.
-So, let's get you the information you need so you can get on with your barbecue.
+To answer this question we really need to understand a few things namely your grill type (Charcoal, Weber, Smoker, Gas), what you're grilling, when you are grilling it and where you're grilling it.
+So, let's get you the knowledge you need so you can get on with your barbecue.
 My personal experience before and during Jake's Famous Foods extends from small 10 inch Weber grills to even smaller Hibachi units all the way up to Ugly Drum Smokers and half barrel grills with pull handles.
 I've even acted as Pit Master on large door units that you shovel wood and coals into making chicken for 300 plus guests.
 So, I have some personal familiarization with the topic but best of all I like my standard every day of the week 18 inch Weber.
 The unit is easy to use, doesn't take a lot of work and always delivers excellent results as long as I keep it clean.

 So, onto the question SHOULD BBQ Grill Vents be Opened or Closed for BBQ making.
 Since we need a meal to trigger the question let's say we're going to make Beef BBQ Ribs.
 Good Beef Ribs take time and these make an excellent practice item.
 You'll know you've achieved success when the ribs are juicy from top to bottom and literally melt in your mouth with each bite.
 Now, on to the grill.
 My standard Weber is black with a half dome-shaped lid.
 The lid has a circular steel vent system with 4 holes and a tab for adjusting the grill in one direction or the other.
 Since our question is about before and during the grilling process well concentrate on startup and a degree of management.

-On Start Up, we suggest that you open the top and bottom vents as wide open as you can get them.
+On Start Up, we propose that you simply open the top and bottom vents as wide open as you can get them.
 What you're looking for is the classic wind tunnel and draw effect.
 The air around the bottom of the grill is drawn into the unit and used to assist in the burning of the charcoal.
-The spent air or carbon is expelled through the top of the grill's vents.
+The spent air or carbon monoxide is expelled through the top of the grill vents.
 This top vent is the key to managing the process of grilling.
 So, once you've started your charcoal the draw effect takes over pulling in the air which is then used to aid in the burning of the charcoal.

 The temperature of the coals will depend on how much air is made available to the charcoals along with just how many charcoals you have on the grill.
 Also, the temperature will adjust over time especially when you lay burning charcoal on top of non-burning units.
 The non-burning units will shortly begin to burn and thus increase the overall combined temperature.